rajayonin/dotfiles/README.md

 # rajayonin's resource files

-Public repository to save my config files, cheatsheets, etc., so they can be easily accesible.
+Public repository to save my config files, so they can be easily accesible.